odoo/documentation/content/applications/general/iot/config/troubleshooting.rst

    :alt: Edit the printer connected to the IoT box.

 .. note::
-   Epson and Star receipt printers and Zebra label printers do not need a driver to work.
+   Epson receipt printers and Zebra label printers do not need a driver to work.
 Make sure that no driver is selected for those printers.

 The printer is detected but is not recognized correctly
 -------------------------------------------------------